susom/wdl-kit/README.md

 Note that DatasetReference is another Struct, just like the actual GCP [Dataset](https://cloud.google.com/bigquery/docs/reference/rest/v2/datasets) resource.

 #### Python code
-Here is the entirety of the `create_dataset` method in jGCP:
+Here is the entirety of the `create_dataset` method in wdl-kit:

 ```python
 def create_dataset(config: CreateDatasetConfig) -> dict: